mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 - Your size doubles in all dimensions
 - Your mass & weight are multiplied by 8
 - Your weapons and equipment grow to match your new size
-- Your weapon attacks deal twice the damage dice and modifiers
+- Your Weapon Attacks deal twice the damage dice and modifiers
 - Your movement speed increases by 5 feet
-- You gain advantage on all strength-based ability checks and saving throws
+- You gain advantage on all Strength Ability Checks and Saving Throws
 - You can use hit dice as if a short rest has been completed

 #### Second Enlargement